 B.Sc., M.Sc., P.G.C.E.

-Jonathan joined the Oak Hill team in 2016 having previously taught Middle and High School Maths and Science for a number of years in the international (Switzerland) and public systems (UK).
+Jonathan joined the Oak Hill team in 2016 having taught Middle and High School Maths and Science for a number of years in the international (Switzerland) and public systems (UK).
 He qualified as a teacher in the UK (King's College, London) and is also educated to PhD level.
-Jonathan has a broad understanding of learning differences and worked with adults with moderate to severe learning differences in Paris for three years.
-More recently he has completed studies in Dyslexia, Co-occuring Differences and Dyscalculia with the British Dyslexia Association.
+Jonathan has a broad understanding of learning differences and worked with adults with moderate to severe learning differences in Paris.
+More recently he studied Dyslexia, Co-occurring Differences and Dyscalculia with the British Dyslexia Association.
 In addition, he has completed Hill Learning Center methodology training in reading and writing.
 Jonathan has a particular interest in data analysis and how assessment results can be used to inform and adapt individual teaching programmes.
 He lives in France with his wife and young family.

 Joanne Roberts is the school administrator at Oak Hill.
 Following her successful career at Procter & Gamble in Logistics and Administration, she spent some years at home raising her family, before returning to work at a pre-school and being a parent volunteer within school communities.
 She is a mum of two boys, one of whom is an Oak Hill Alumni.